skababji-ehil/fuzzy_sql/README.md

 ```
 sudo apt install -y wkhtmltopdf
 ```
-Once the above is installed, install fuzzy-sql using:
+Once the above is installed,  -->
+1) Install fuzzy-sql using:

 ```
 pip install fuzzy-sql
 ```

-3) From your_script.py, import the module fuzzy_sql using:
+2) From your_script.py, import the module fuzzy_sql using:
 ```
 from fuzzy_sql import fuzzy_sql
 ```

-4) Use the function fuzzy_sql.fuzz_tabular (...) to generate the random queries.
+3) Use the function fuzzy_sql.fuzz_tabular (...) to generate the random queries.
 The function constructs the database in your working directory and generates reports in a subfolder under your working directory.
 The function also  returns a dictionary with all generated queries for further analysis.
 Fro example, if your data is named X, pass the following arguments in sequence:
 * An integer representing the number of required random queries.
-* A string representing query type and can be one of four options: "single_agg", "single_fltr","twin_agg", twin_fltr". 'single' and 'twin' refers to whether synthetic data is used in the query generation.
+* A string representing query type and can be one of four options: "single_agg", "single_fltr","twin_agg", twin_fltr", :twin_aggfltr".
+The prefixes 'single' and 'twin' refer to whether synthetic data is used in the query generation.
 For types starting with 'single', the path to synthetic data, if provided, will be ignored.
 Aggregate (agg) type refers to queries that include GROUP BY clause while Filter (fltr) type refers to queries with WHERE clause without any aggregation.
+An important type is "twin_aggfltr" where random conditioned (includes WHERE) aggregate (includes GROUP BY) queries are generated.
 * Full file path of real data e.g. "path/to/file/X_real.csv".
 * Full file path of your manually generated metadata that includes each variable description, i.e. continuos, nominal or date.
 The data shall be passed as json file e.g. "path/to/file/X_meta.json".
 See below an example of the json file:
 ```